-WASHINGTON (AP) -- The Commerce Department reports on how much U.S. businesses adjusted their stockpiles in December.
+WASHINGTON (AP) -- The Commerce Department will report on business stockpiles for February.
 The report will be released at 10 a.m.
-Eastern on Thursday.
+Eastern on Monday.

 - Professional Services